geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

     .. image:: icon_windows2.png

- For Windows Vista and newer, open up the ``pipeline/scripts`` directory and double click on ``gpi-setup-windows.bat`` to start the installation script.
+ **For Windows Vista and newer**, open up the ``pipeline/scripts`` directory and double click on ``gpi-setup-windows.bat`` to start the installation script.

- For Windows XP users, the automated installation script will work with the following changes:
- * `Download Support Tools <http://www.microsoft.com/en-us/download/details.aspx?id=18546>'_ to install ``setx``.
- * Edit ``gpi-setup-windows.bat``, uncomment the two lines under windows XP fix by deleting the ``::`` in front, and commenting out the lines following that use the ``where`` command and ``ERRORLEVEL`` variable by placing ``::`` in front of them.
- Alternatively, Windows XP and older users can configure the pipeline manually: :ref:`config-manual`.

  Follow the instructions given by the installation script.
 If everything went well, you can proceed to starting up the pipeline: :ref:`first-startup`.

  If the automated setup did not work properly, you may need to install the pipeline manually: :ref:`config-manual`.

+ **For Windows XP users**, the automated installation script will work with some changes to the script itself.
+Open up ``gpi-setup-windows.bat`` in a text editor and follow the instructions inside to modify the script for Windows XP.
+Alternatively, Windows XP and older users can configure the pipeline manually: :ref:`config-manual`.

 .. _config-manual: